joouha/modshim/README.md

 # - The `mount` parameter defaults to `upper`, so it is also 'super_textwrap'.
 ```

-Now, anyone can use your enhanced version simply by importing your package.
-The original `wrap` function from `textwrap` is now available with the new `prefix` functionality.
+Now, anyone can use your enhanced version simply by importing your package:

 ```python
 >>> from super_textwrap import wrap